xLamday/C-School/README.md

 # [EN]

 Hi, today I'm here to introduce you to a small project where there's a C++ school by me, here I will introduce all the programs that I'm going to create while studying this language with also source code so you can learn the C++ language.

+Here you will find all the files for better studying C++

 Changelog: